 Kings Beach Retreats abuts the Newland Head Conservation Park which is recognised as a rare eco-system of high conservation significance and which contains perhaps the most spectacular portion of the Heysen Trail.

-Kangaroos, echidna, lizards, and at times, the Yellow-footed Antechinus, a small nocturnal marsupial, are among nature’s many surprises that you may encounter.
-The height of the cliff affords the walker the possibility of sighting dolphins and seals at the base of the cliffs.
+Kangaroos, echidna, lizards, small native rats and at times, the little Yellow-footed Antechinus, a small nocturnal marsupial, are among nature’s many surprises that you may encounter.
+Dolphins and seals are regularly seen playing or feeding out from the base of the cliffs.

 Both bird and native flora lists are available in the retreats.